Preschool-Age Financial Aid Program

-The Preschool-age Financial Aid program is for families of preschool-age children who have been diagnosed with a moderately-severe to profound hearing loss and who are in pursuit of spoken language education for their child.
-Awards are intended to assist with expenses for things such as auditory support services, speech-language therapy, preschool tuition, etc. Families who apply should be committed to a listening and spoken language approach for the education of their child’s listening, speech and cognitive skills.
-Awards are made once a year, generally in the month of October.
-Award amounts vary; over the past three years, awards have ranged from $275 to $1,500.
+The Preschool-Age Financial Aid program was established to provide financial aid support to families of preschool-age children who have been diagnosed with a moderate to profound hearing loss and who are in pursuit of spoken language education for their child.
+Grants are awarded to assist with expenses associated with obtaining services such as auditory support services, speech-language therapy, preschool tuition, etc. Families who apply must be committed to a listening and spoken language approach for the education of their child’s listening, speech and cognitive skills.

 In order to be eligible for this program, applicants must meet all of the following criteria:

 The child’s bilateral hearing loss or Auditory Neuropathy must have been diagnosed before the child’s fourth birthday.
 Children with unilateral (one-sided) hearing loss or unilateral Auditory Neuropathy do not qualify.

 The child’s hearing loss must be in the moderately-severe to profound range.
 This means that applicants must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better hearing ear, in the speech frequencies of 500, 1000, 2000 and 4000 Hz.* Children with cochlear implants meet this eligibility requirement.